Konab/Geocoder_API/README.md

 # Geocoder_API

-Geocoder_API is simple python library that provides access to the geodata service with functionality:
+Geocoder_API is simple Python library that provides access to the geodata service with functionality:

 * Get address by geo-point
 * Get nearest geo-point to the road